 Welcome to the Division of Politics and Economics (DPE)

-DPE excels in political science training in American politics, political philosophy, world politics, comparative politics, and public policy and methods; and we also show our strength in women and politics, race and ethnicity, and religion and politics.
-Our focus on political economy is especially strong in our world politics and comparative politics tracks; both of which enjoy close collaborative relations with the economics faculty who are committed to applications-oriented research and teaching.
+DPE excels in political science training in American politics, political philosophy, world politics, comparative politics, and public policy and methods.
+We also show strength in women and politics, race and ethnicity, and religion and politics.
+Our focus on political economy is especially strong in our International Studies and comparative politics tracks; both enjoy close collaborative relations with the economics faculty who are committed to applications-oriented research and teaching.
 Economics students develop a sought-after expertise in international finance, global commerce and finance, international trade and development, public choice, and industrial organization.
-This high-level, practical training at DPE propels our graduates into positions at top universities, in the US government, in ministries of finance abroad, and with the World Bank and the International Monetary Fund.
+This high-level, practical training at DPE propels our graduates into career positions at top universities, the US government, ministries of finance abroad, and the World Bank and the International Monetary Fund.

 DPE also provides valuable training in the leading-edge field of neuroeconomics.
 This innovative program offers the first PhD degree in this exciting new field that bridges economics, psychology and public policy.
 It is only available in DPE.